 1. Understand that recovery is an ongoing process.

-Residential treatment centers for teenage depression, troubled youth programs, teen alcohol treatment, and teen drug rehab strive to help troubled teens uncover the underlying causes of their self-destructive behavior.
+Residential treatment centers for teenage depression, troubled youth programs, and teen substance use treatment, strive to help teens uncover the underlying causes of their self-destructive behavior.
 Therefore, adolescents can develop self-awareness and coping skills.

 Read “Tips for Teen Stress Relief.”